ai-bits/ai-bits.github.io/README.md

 In that respect I appreciate the new BMW's FM RDS displaying this info.
 How many times did I pledge to look up the great new song that's been playing on the radio, but almost always forgot then.
 Maybe I need the Apple Watch's dictation function to make this really work.

 The Digital Crown comes in handy to adjust the volume for the totally wireless and tiny Sony WF-1000X in-ears (no good fit for _my_ ears) that don't have such a control.
-Even for the Sony WH-1000XM2 on-ears (highly recommended for their sound and active noise cancelling) I rather use the crown than the touchpad, because that might mis-interpret a gesture while the crown will not and I have finer control and feedback of the volume.
+Even for the Sony WH-1000XM2 on-ears (highly recommended for their sound and active noise cancelling) I rather use the crown than the touchpad, because the latter might mis-interpret a gesture while the crown will not and I have finer control and feedback of the volume.
 ### Huawei Watch 2
-In spring 2018 I bought a Huawei Watch 2, because I wanted a WearOS device that I can do programming trials.
+In spring 2018 I bought a Huawei Watch 2, because I wanted a Google WearOS device that I can do programming trials.
-While I generally like the Watch 2 and its software, the heart-rate-sensor is trash and I rely on the one on the Apple Watch.
+While I generally like the Huawei Watch 2 and WearOS, the heart-rate-sensor is trash and I rely on the one on the Apple Watch.

 ## 2018-05-04 Adeept and SunFounder Car Kits - Part 1: Tips and Tweaks
 This is about my venture into lane-detecting and ultimately self-driving model cars, starting with simple [improvements to the SunFounder software available in the respective repository](https://github.com/ai-bits/SunFounder-improved).